ESMValGroup/ESMValTool/doc/sphinx/source/quickstart/installation.rst

 .. note::

     Creating a new Conda environment is often much faster and more reliable than trying to update an existing Conda environment.

 .. note::

     The esmvaltool conda package will require Python>=3.7 so make sure that your conda is new enough to be able to install the required version of Python; we recommend that the conda version should be at least 4.9.

+.. _`conda subpackages`:

 Installation of subpackages
 ---------------------------

-The diagnostics bundled in ESMValTool are scripts in four different programming languages: Python, NCL, R, and Julia.
+The diagnostics bundled in ESMValTool are scripts in four different programming
+languages: Python, NCL, R, and Julia.

 There are four language specific packages available: